M66B/FairEmail/FAQ.md

 Permanent deletion means that messages will *irreversibly* be lost, and to prevent this from happening accidentally, this always needs to be confirmed.
 Even with a confirmation, some very angry people who lost some of their messages through their own fault contacted me, which was a rather unpleasant experience :-(

+Since version 1.1601 it is possible to disable confirmation of permanent deletion of individual messages.

 Note that the POP3 protocol can download messages from the inbox only.
 So, deleted messages cannot be uploaded to the inbox again.
 This means that messages can only be permanently deleted when using a POP3 account.